coderRaj07/Defi_tipping-Dapp/README.md

 ##Deploying smartcontracts on local testnets using remix
-open and select injected web3 in remix select the prefered testnet and deploy
+open and select injected web3 in remix select the prefered testnet and deploy (This dapp is deployed on Goerli test network)

 ##to create next app
 npx create-next-app@latest